National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 ## Explore Projects (DURs): Browse and Join Projects {#sec-access-explore}

-Although all N3C research projects are listed in the [public dashboard](https://covid.cd2h.org/dashboard/exploration#projects), the Explore Projects dashboard within the Enclave allows researchers to request to join projects that allow for it as collaborators.
+Although all N3C research projects are listed in the [public dashboard](https://covid.cd2h.org/dashboard/exploration#projects), the Explore Projects dashboard within the N3C Data Enclave allows researchers to request to join projects that allow for it as collaborators.

 First, let's explore the dashboard.
 The initial list of projects shown is "Projects to join" - these have been configured by the project lead to allow any N3C researcher to request access to the project for collaboration.